Adeyemi012/Employee-Stress-and-Health-Analysis/README.md

 - How is stress severity distributed among the employees?
 - What are the monthly patterns of heart rates among the employees?
 - How do emotional and physical symptoms correlate with heart rate?
-- What are the patterns of cortisol levels throughout the day?
 - How does the duration of stress influence its severity?
 - What are the characteristics of employees with both elevated heart rates and poor sleep quality?